microsoft/moaw/workshops/semantic-kernel-ws/workshop.md

 ### Validate the challenge

-In order to validate the challenge, you should provide a manual orchestration and a planner orchestration of semantic and native functions.
+In order to validate the challenge, you should demonstrate:
+- a planner orchestration of semantic and native functions to achieve the goal of generating an email excuse.
+- ***Bonus***: using a stepwise planner that can adaptively generate a plan depending on the result of retrieving the date of the next ***[your favorite team and sport]*** game.

 ---

-### Extra-challenge : add nice-to-haves
+# Extra-challenge : add nice-to-haves

 Feel free to add any nice-to-have feature that you think makes sense.

-#### step 4 examples
+## Examples of goals to achieve

 - Add memory : keep track of the previuosly sent excuses to make sure that you don't use the same excuse twice.
 See [Semantic Memory](https://github.com/microsoft/semantic-kernel/blob/main/dotnet/samples/KernelSyntaxExamples/Example14_SemanticMemory.cs) for a sample.

 - Add telemetry : See [ApplicationInsights](https://github.com/microsoft/semantic-kernel/blob/main/dotnet/samples/ApplicationInsightsExample/Program.cs) for a sample.

-- Add a nicer user interface.
+- Build a nicer user interface.

 - ...